naistangz/Technical_Training/docs/Week9_Networking/README.md

 - A **routing table** or **routing information base (RIB)**, is a data table stored in a router or a network host that lists the routes to particular network destinations.
 - A set of rules, often viewed in table format, that is used to determine where data packets travelling over an [IP](#what-is-an-ip) will be directed.
 - Also called the forwarding table.
+- Routing table directs internet from IGW to our subnets.
 - The place where routing information is stored
 - A routing table contains routing entries, which is a list of destinations (or a list of network prefixes or routes)
 - In AWS, traffic within VPC does not need to be routed.